tomreitz/tomreitz.com/_pages/book-reviews.md

 ---
-title: Projects
+title: Book Reviews
 layout: collection
-permalink: /projects/
+permalink: /book-reviews/
-collection: projects
+collection: book-reviews
 entries_layout: grid
 classes: wide
 ---

-Here are some bigger projects I've done:
+Writing a review is a great way to make myself digest a book more deeply.
+Here are reviews of some books I've read: